Ice Cream (Raekwon song)

-"Ice Cream", released in 1995, is the third solo single by Wu-Tang Clan member Raekwon, from his debut studio album Only Built 4 Cuban Linx...
+"Ice Cream" is the third solo single by Wu-Tang Clan member Raekwon, from his debut studio album Only Built 4 Cuban Linx...
 (1995).
 The song features Wu-Tang Clan members Method Man in the intro, chorus and outro, Ghostface Killah in the first verse, and Cappadonna in the third.

-The single's B-side, "Incarcerated Scarfaces", was featured in the soundtrack of the video game Grand Theft Auto: Liberty City Stories (2005).
+The song peaked at #37 on the Billboard Hot 100.

+The single's B-side is "Incarcerated Scarfaces".
 Both songs are included on the compilation album The RZA Hits (1999).

 Lauryn Hill sampled "Ice Cream" on her song "I Used to Love Him", from her 1998 album, The Miseducation of Lauryn Hill.
 The Game remixed "Ice Cream" with his "Can't Understand" freestyle in 2004.

+Background

+The song uses different flavor variants of ice cream as a metaphor for different races of women.
+Raekwon later commented "we wanted to reach out and let the women know that we respected them as queens.
+And queens, much like ice cream, come in all different flavors."
+He also said: "The writing and recording process of 'Ice Cream' was fun!
+The song's focus was to highlight and represent beautiful women of all colors by describing them as flavors of ice cream.
+The sound from the ice cream truck was a perfect way to put us in the pocket, and the hook really made it easy to attack the song."

+When producing the beat for the song, Raekwon stated: "RZA produced the record.
+We needed something soft but heartfelt for the album.
+I wanted to make sure women were incorporated in this concept, they played such a huge part in hip-hop culture...
+I had to make it happen!"